IT-Administrators/ipaddresspproh/README.md

 ## Introduction

-Current this headerfile only validates ipv4 addresses.
-In the future there might be also ipv6 validation as well as ipaddress manipulation and calculations.
+Currently this headerfile only validates ipv4/ipv6 addreses.
+There might be ipaddress manipulation and calculations in the future.

 ## Getting started